How to Make WWWow with

 This functionality lets you significantly increase revenue, and thus it’s very important – it allows you to automatically email potential shoppers who haven’t finished making the purchase.
 The message can contain a discount code urging the customer to complete the order.

 In the case of Shopify, one email is sent (in one of the pre-defined time intervals), while BigCommerce sends up to three.
-The abandoned cart saver is available on all Shopify plans, even the Starter, where as with BigCommerce, however, it is only possible to get this with higher plans.
+The abandoned cart saver is available on all Shopify plans, even the Starter, whereas with BigCommerce, however, it is only possible to get this with higher plans.

 BigCommerce also offers an in-built function called persistent cart, which allows users to keep a cart on different devices and continue shopping, but you can easily get it in Shopify via an app as well.

-Both platforms enable users to choose their own currency, but the approach is slightly different.
+Both platforms enable users to choose their currency, but the approach is slightly different.
 Shopify has a special function called Shopify Markets, which allows you to:

 • Define selling areas